Troubleshooting

 On most Garmin watches with a physical power button, press and hold the power button until the watch powers off, then press the power button again to turn it back on.
 On Garmin watches without a power button, connect the watch to the charging cable, wait a few moments, then disconnect it to restart it.

-Live pressure can appear while the high or low status is still wrong if the sensor itself was configured differently in SRAM AXS.
+Live pressure can appear while the high or low status is still wrong if the sensor itself was configured differently in the manufacturer's mobile app.

 Pressure status looks wrong